ihaveamac/mediawiki-extensions-DownloadWithFilename/README.md

 This extension currently does no permission checks at all.
 If you are using `img_auth.php` or another extension to control access to files, do not use this extension.

-Doesn't work with foreign file repos yet.
+Doesn't work with foreign file repos yet (like Wikimedia Commons).

 Only tested for MediaWiki 1.37.